totuni/esp-studio-examplesII/Utilities/StateDB/README.md

    Here you can set up a unique prefix for the Redis hash table.
 For simplicity, you can think of it as the table name.
    - `Time to live`: 60

    Here you can set the retention period (in seconds) for each Redis key-value record.
 This is useful for retention-based aggregations.
-For example, calculating the maximum value per group over the last 1 hour (you need to set `Time to live` equel 3600).
+For example, calculating the maximum value per group over the last 1 hour (you need to set `Time to live` equal 3600).
    - `Time field`: (use system clock)

    This defines the time reference used for retention counting.
 By default, the system clock is used, but you can also specify a timestamp field from the input event.